i-c-grant/ni-meister-gedi-biomass/docs/nmbim_on_maap_guide.md

 - algo_version: The algorithm version (typically "main")

 Optional arguments allow you to:
-- Restrict processing to a specific geographic boundary
+- Restrict processing to a specific geographic boundary (`--boundary`)
-- Filter by date range
+- Filter by date range (`--date_range`)
-- Limit the number of jobs submitted
+- Limit the number of jobs submitted (`--job_limit`)
-- Adjust the job status checking interval
+- Adjust the job status checking interval (`--check_interval`)
+- Reprocess a previous run (`--redo-of <tag>`)
+- Force reuse of same tag for redo (`--force-redo`)
+- Disable automatic resubmission of failed jobs (`--no-redo`)

-Note: all file arguments (config, hse, and k_allom) should be passed as s3 paths, not paths within the locally mounted MAAP filesystem.
+Note: all file arguments (config, hse, k_allom, and boundary) should be passed as `s3://` paths, not paths within the locally mounted MAAP filesystem.
 Passing local paths will result in a high load on the MAAP ADE cluster, as each transfer of a file argument to a worker will be routed through the MAAP ADE in order to resolve the local path into the s3 path.
-Accordingly, the configuration file and HSE and k_allom rasters should be stored in the `my-private-bucket` or `my-public-bucket` folders of your MAAP environment.
+Accordingly, the configuration file and rasters should be stored in your MAAP workspace (e.g., `my-private-bucket` or `my-public-bucket`).

 ### Job Management